 All three statistics for Michigan, when compared to the national average rate per 100,000 inhabitants, rank below the national average.

 Weather-related incidents are typically among the costliest homeowners insurance claims.
+It is important to talk to your insurance company about adding protection to your policy.
+Consider looking into flood insurance and storm damage insurance.
 FEMA has published statistics for each state since 1953.
 Data is updated through August 2018.
 Here’s a look at the Michigan federally declared disasters since 1953:

 - Flood - 11